msancor/ADM-HW2/README.md

 The data used to work in this repository was obtained from the [Large books metadata dataset](https://www.kaggle.com/datasets/opalskies/large-books-metadata-dataset-50-mill-entries).
 Specifically, the ``authors.json``, ``books.json``, ``series.json`` and ``list.json`` files.

+## Important Note

+If the Notebook doesn't load through Github please try all of these steps:

+1. Try compiling the Notebook through its NBViewer [link](https://nbviewer.org/github/msancor/ADM-HW2/blob/main/adm_hw2.ipynb).
+2. Try downloading the Notebook and opening it in your local computer.
+3. Try opening it through Google Colab through the following [link](https://colab.research.google.com/drive/1Ecl28nopiKXPcwDm98EBH4Eabto8SjFp?usp=sharing).

 ---